Fall 2025

 By Regine Galanti, PhD

-Beginning this July (2025), SCCAP will shift from internally managing membership renewals and new applications to having APA manage the process for both APA and Non-APA members.
+SCCAP has transitioned away from internally managing membership renewals and new applications to having APA manage the process for both APA and Non-APA members.
 READ MORE

 Fellows Committee Update